 Data in Wonderland

-Explores communication with data in various forms through seminal and cutting-edge ideas in writing, data analyses, and visualzation.
+Explores communication with data in various forms through seminal and cutting-edge ideas in writing, data analyses, and visualzation in the era of language models.

 Author